branconn/branconn.github.io/docs/_projects/website.md

 name: This Website
 taxonomy: website
 toc: true
+excerpt: "A meta posting about the making of this website"
 ---
 This is a meta posting about the making of this website.
 My plan with this site was to have a place to centralize and showcase my work as I build a portfolio in software development.
 Keeping this site static and linking to demos was fine enough for me, and there are plenty of free hosting options for static websites.